jacobrosenthal/moment-sdk/README.md

 for creating event callbacks, transitioning the LED color, and creating rich haptic effects.

-### Creating Plugins

-If you just want to create plugins for Moment, you don't need to modify the SDK code at all!
-The Moment SDK is built into every Moment device.
-All you need to do is create a JavaScript source file that makes the appropriate function calls to different parts of the SDK.
-To test your plugins, you can use our [web-based simulator](https://somaticlabs.github.io/moment-sim) before deploying to your Moment device.

 ### Repository

 The source code for the SDK is hosted on Github and can be found at [https://github.com/SomaticLabs/moment-sdk](https://github.com/SomaticLabs/moment-sdk)